 Can breastfeeding women receive the vaccine?

-FAQs about effectiveness and continued safety
+FAQs about duration of effectiveness against infection and illness

 If I get the vaccine, can I still be infected?
 How long does the vaccine protect me?